 In fact, those of us with education backgrounds often struggle those first few years trying to replicate school at home.
 Don’t fall into the trap.
 It’s not worth it.

-Read good books, grab some solid homeschool programs (more on that below), and follow your child’s interests.
+Read good books, take your kids outdoor and explore with intention, and follow your child’s interests.
 You can do this!

 8 Favorite Language Arts Programs According to Veteran Moms

 So how to you choose the best homeschool curriculum for your unique child?
 Recently, I surveyed veteran homeschool moms and asked them to share their favorite language arts programs.
 They were eager to share!
 So what homeschool programs did these moms love the most?